 The financial whistleblower program was established by Congress to award whistleblowers with specific information about federal securities law violations.
 Much of the recovered money has been returned to investors, and many whistleblowers have been awarded.

-Joe Lyon is a highly-rated Cincinnati financial fraud lawyer representing plaintiffs nationwide in a wide variety of workplace fraud claims and whistleblower settlements.
+Joe Lyon is a highly-rated financial fraud lawyer representing plaintiffs nationwide in a wide variety of workplace fraud claims and whistleblower settlements.

 1. Whistleblowers and attorneys submit information and evidence of fraud to government